fsm6wv/HW1workaround/README.md

 * Wrote the JUnit tests in JeffersonApportionmentTest and DataReadingTest class
 * Helped write error messages for certain edge cases
+* Tested with csv and excel files in terminal
 * Tested with csv and excel files using resources folder in IntelliJ